eclipse-rdf4j/rdf4j/.github/CONTRIBUTING.md

 Every commit you make in your patch or pull request MUST be "signed off".
 You do this by adding the `-s` flag when you make the commit(s).

+## Creating your contribution

+Once the legalities are out of the way you can dig in.
+Here's how:

+1. Create an issue in the [RDF4J GitHub issue tracker](https://github.com/eclipse/rdf4j/issues) that describes your improvement, new feature, or bug fix.
+Alternatively, comment on an existing issue to indicate you're keen to help solve it.
+2. Fork the repository on GitHub.
+3. Create a new branch for your changes starting from the `master` branch.
+See [Workflow](#workflow) for details.
+4. Make your changes.
+Apply [RDF4J code formatting guidelines](#code-formatting)
+5. Make sure you include tests.
+6. Make sure the test suite passes after your changes.
+7. Commit your changes into the branch.
+Use meaningful commit messages.
+Reference the issue number in the commit message (for example "issue #276: added null check").
+8. **Sign off** every commit you do (as explained in the [legal stuff](#legal-stuff).
+9. Optionally squash your commits (not necessary, but if you want to clean your commit history a bit, _this_ is the point to do it).
+10. Push your changes to your branch in your forked repository.
+11. If your contribution is complete, use GitHub to submit a pull request (PR) for your contribution back to `master` in the central RDF4J repository.
+	Once you have submitted your PR, do not use your branch for any other development (unless asked to do so by the reviewers of your PR).

+Once you've put up a PR, we will review your contribution, possibly make some suggestions for improvements, and once everything is complete it will be merged into the `master` branch, to be included in the next minor or major release.
+If your contribution is a bug fix in an existing release, we will also schedule it for inclusion in a patch release.

 ## Workflow